Asynchronousx/Galactic-Mega-Slaughter/README.md

 # Galactic Mega Slaughter

-A simple FPS game made with **OpenGL** from scratch, entirely made with C++ for my Computer Graphic academical project.
+A simple FPS game made with **OpenGL** from scratch, entirely made with C++ for my Computer Graphic academical project in ** under 5000 lines of code**.
 Strongly inspired by **DOOM-like** fps, this is my first ever custom 3D engine written using low level graphical libraries (and more specifically using ONLY **Legacy/FreeGlut**), so i tried to mantain things as simple as possible, while mantaining a decent level of enginering for the various game modules following SOLID principles.

 The goal of this project was basically creating a virtual 3D interactive environment.
 This game presents some features: